21.9 C

 • West Africa: Nigeria consumes 7.5 million kg annually (National Agricultural Extension Agency).

-• Cosmetics: Snail mucin is a 500M industry, with South Korean brands paying 120–$150/liter (Cosmetics Business Report).
+• Cosmetics: Snail mucin is a $500M industry, with South Korean brands paying $120–$150/liter (Cosmetics Business Report).

 Strategies: